david-cortes/poismf/README.md

-    limit_step                : Whether to limit CG step sizes to zero-out one variable per step numiter                   : Number of iterations for which to run the procedure maxupd                    : Number of updates to the same vector per iteration handle_interrupt          : Whether to stop gracefully after a SIGINT, returning code 2 instead. nthreads                  : Number of threads to use Matrices A and B are optimized in-place, and are assumed to be in row-major order.
+    limit_step                : Whether to limit CG step sizes to zero-out one variable per step numiter                   : Number of iterations for which to run the procedure maxupd                    : Number of updates to the same vector per iteration early_stop                : Whether to stop early if the values do not change much after an iteration (TNCG) reuse_prev                : Whether to re-use previous values as starting point (TNCG) handle_interrupt          : Whether to stop gracefully after a SIGINT, returning code 2 instead. nthreads                  : Number of threads to use Matrices A and B are optimized in-place, and are assumed to be in row-major order.
-Returns 0 if it succeeds, 1 if it runs out of memory, 2 if it receives an interrupt signal.
+Returns 0 if it succeeds, 1 if it runs out of memory, 2 if it gets interrupted.
 */
 #define sparse_ix size_t
 #define real_t double